Montague Island

 Just off the coast of Narooma, Montague Island is a natural treasure.
 Home to a colony of fur seals, thousands of little penguins and over 90 bird species, it’s one of the most popular attractions on the South Coast.
 It is also sacred to the local Yuin people, who call it Barunguba, and there are a number of important sites across the island.

-Montague Island is just 1.4km long and 525m wide, and was first spotted by Captain James Cook in 1770.
+Sitting nine kilometres offshore from Narooma, Montague Island is just 1.4 kilometres long and 525 metres wide.
+It was first spotted by Captain James Cook in 1770.
 He incorrectly thought it was connected to the mainland, so named it Cape Dromedary.
 The name Montague, which came about in 1790, is after the Earl of Halifax, George Montagu Dunk.

 Stay connected to Visit NSW for all the latest news, stories, upcoming events and travel inspiration.